LouisYC123/Job-Skills-Analysis/README.md

 - Incorporating Python into SQL scripts using Python UDFs
 - Using dbt utility package for the generation of unique identifiers

-** Future Build: **
- - Incorporate data from google trends, Medium API and Twitter to further understand trends in Job Skills.

 ## Prerequisites